The Ireland Walking Guide

 Compete with others

-Our All-Ireland Hillwalking Championships are the official Irish national-level Sport Hillwalking competitions.
+Our All-Ireland Hillwalking Championships and their associated Specialist Awards are the official Irish national-level Sport Hillwalking competitions.
 These have been designed to be as flexible, fair and environmentally friendly as possible while minimising the participation costs.
 There are no entry fees and walkers are free to choose when and where to take part.
-The Irish Sport Hillwalking season lasts for eight months starting on 1st March and ending on 31st October, giving walkers plenty of time to participate.
+The Irish Sport Hillwalking season lasts for 4 months starting on 1st May and ending on 31st August, giving walkers plenty of time to participate.
 While taking part as individuals, walkers are given the opportunity to represent their club, county and province in our team categories.
-At the end of the season, the top 3 placings are announced for all categories in the All-Ireland Hillwalking Championships.
+At the end of the season, the top 3 placings are announced for all categories in the All-Ireland Hillwalking Championships and Specialist Award competitions.
 Our competitions give all experienced Irish hillwalkers a unique opportunity to gain official recognition as real All-Ireland sports champions.

 ▲